shobhikabharti/CloudTransformation/README.md

 - [ ] 25 FEB 2024 > **GCP Cloud Digital Leader: Passed!!!** Hurray, bought some ice cream to celebrate, will make a sundae at home!

 ## Up into the mountains
+- [ ] 16 JAN 2025 > Since the last year, I did not get the time to pursue PCA, but today, I am starting again.
+Let's see our journey together.
+For this one, I got to know that we have to prepare for case studies for the test.
+I am okay, but not okay.
+I can feel the pressure, but then what's the point of getting started and not achieving what you were set to do in the first place.
+This is totally my thing and I can do it.
+See ya for tomorrow.

 ## Into the sky to touch the cloud!